annalysianska-svg/ontario-potential-output-growth/README.md

 # Ontario Potential Output Growth

 ## Overview
-This project estimates Ontario’s potential output growth in 2025-2035 using a Cobb-Douglas production function and scenario analysis on immigrant labour and tariff impacts.
+This project builds a regression on historical economic data to estimate Ontario’s potential output over the year and its potential growth in 2025-2035 using a Cobb-Douglas production function.
+Additionally, there is scenario analysis on immigrant labour and tariff impacts, with Covid-19 as a stand-in for manufacturing hours reduction.
+I used Python for data analysis and visualisations, as well as Excel for basic data cleaning and preparation.

 ## Research question
 What is the potential growth in GDP for Ontario, and how might it change under alternative immigration and trade disruption scenarios?